Sports Nutrition Diet for Tennis Players

 Tennis matches may last for several hours.
 Each match may include hundreds of movements and direction changes throughout the course of play (1, 2).

-Foundation of a Healthy Diet for Tennis Players
+Foundation of a Healthy Sports Nutrition Diet for Tennis Players

-Before looking at sport-specific strategies, it is important to discuss the importance of tennis players developing a foundation of a healthy diet.
+Before looking at sport-specific strategies, it is important to discuss how to build a sports nutrition meal plan that supports the health and performance needs of tennis players.

 When daily caloric expenditure from these activities exceeds dietary intake of calories from foods and beverages an imbalance occurs.
-We refer to this imbalance of calories as Relative Energy Deficiency in Sport or RED-S (3)..
+We refer to this imbalance of calories as Relative Energy Deficiency in Sport Sport or REDs (3).

 For these reasons, it is a top priority for tennis player to avoid underfueling and to ensure adequate daily caloric intake through meals and snacks.